GregerTomas/English/topics/parts-of-speech/pronouns/question-words.md

 ## How

 💡jak (ptáme se na způsob)

+We can use the verb directly after **whose**, but it is not so often.

 > How are you? 💡*Jak se máš?* <br/>
 > How do you get to work? 💡*Jak jezdíš do práce?* <br/>